jmyoung/jmyoung.github.io/_docs_atm3r/modlist.md

 This list was completed for ATM 1.5.2.
 I've attempted to categorize mods somewhat to narrow down some interesting choices to look at.

+Mods with links are mods where I either have or intend to record some notes about them.
+Mods in bold are mods that I thought were particularly noteworthy for my playthrough.

 # Major Pack Mods

 These are the heavy hitters - mods with complete progression systems, huge numbers of machines and other integrated stuff.
 I haven't included every one (I left out Refined Storage for example), focusing on the set that I think is most relevant to learn about and get a handle on, at least in part.